ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-Key names that start with an underscore are intended for experiments in controlled environments and cannot be registered; such keys MUST NOT be used for interchange and MUST be rejected by implementations not specifically configured to take post in such an experiment.
+Key names that start with an underscore are intended for experiments in controlled environments and cannot be registered; such keys MUST NOT be used for interchange and MUST be rejected by implementations not specifically configured to take part in such an experiment.
 See {{BCP178}} for a discussion about the danger of experimental keys leaking out to general production and why that MUST be prevented.